Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 • Schema name: ICEBERG_SCHEMA

-• Iceberg table name: czcustomer (lowercase required.
-In Snowflake's CREATE TABLE DDL, use double quotes to prevent the table name from being automatically converted to uppercase)
+• Iceberg table name: czcustomer (must be lowercase; use double quotes in Snowflake DDL to prevent the table name from being auto-converted to uppercase)

 Configuration Steps